dappnode/DAppNodeDocs/docs/user/guides/validation-muticlient.md

 ## 1. Installing a client from scratch

 We suppose that you have generated your keystore files and completed a deposit already. <br /> <br />
-Access your DAppNode via WiFi or VPN and go to the DAppStore and select your Consensus Layer Client of choice.
+Access your Dappnode via WiFi or VPN and go to the DAppStore and select your Consensus Layer Client of choice.

 You can select any of the following for ETH Mainnet (might be different for other networks):